-The area of the Borromean Gulf is bounded by part of Lake Maggiore which extends from Stresa to Verbania and includes, in addition to the beautiful Borromean Islands, the hilly area also close to Verbania.
+The area of the Borromean Gulf is bounded by that part of Lake Maggiore which extends from Stresa to Verbania and includes, in addition to the beautiful Borromean Islands, also the hills adjacent to Verbania.

-The towns of Stresa and Baveno are characterized by elegance and luxury bestowed by the majestic villas that are located along this stretch of the shore.
-An refined and romantic atmosphere characterizes these real "pearls" of Lake Maggiore, that attract thousands of tourists from all over the world each year.
-In the heart of the Gulf, the three Borromean Islands, accessible by means of the Navigazione Lago Maggiore or by private motorboats, create a picturesque setting with timeless charm.
+The small towns of Baveno and Stresa are characterized by the luxury and elegance bestowed by the majestic villas that are located along this stretch of the shore line.
+The refined and romantic atmosphere which characterizes these "jewels" of Lake Maggiore, attract thousands of tourists each year from all over the world.
+In the heart of the Gulf, the three Borromean Islands, accessible by means of the Navigazione Lago Maggiore or by private motorboats, create an enchanting cornice of ageless charm.

-The provincial capital, Verbania is nearby, a bustling tourist center, known for its nineteenth-century villas like the Villa S. Remigio, the Villa Giulia and the Villa Taranto, whose gardens are among the most famous and popular in Europe thanks to the beautiful floral scenes that characterize them.
+A short distance away, the provincial capital, Verbania, is a bustling tourist centre, renowned for its nineteenth-century villas such as Villa S. Remigio, Villa Giulia and Villa Taranto, whose gardens are among the most famous and popular in Europe thanks to the beautiful floral scenes that characterize them.

-The National Park of Val Grande starts in these hills: it is the largest area of wilderness in the Alps with the Museum of Water "Acquamondo" in Cossogno and the Casa del Parco in Cicogna.
+From these high lying areas one arrives at the National Park of Val Grande: the largest wilderness area of the alpine area with the Museum of Water "Acquamondo" in Cossogno and the Casa del Parco at Cicogna.

-The characteristic Lake of Mergozzo and the and white marble quarries of Candoglia are near at hand .
+The characteristic Lake of Mergozzo and the white marble quarries of Candoglia are close by.

-In less than half an hour’s drive (or by boat from Omegna) one can reach the enchanting Lake Orta, with the island of Saint Giulio.
+Less than a half hour’s drive away, or by boat from Omegna, one can reach the enchanting Lake Orta, with the island of Saint Giulio.

 For mountain lovers, nature trails are at Alpe Devero, Alpe Veglia, Valgrande and Val Formazza with the impressive waterfalls of the Toce.
 There are skiing facilities at Mottarone, Domobianca, Macugnaga, etc.

-And for those seeking a relaxing holiday at Premia in the Valle Antigorio, one will find the spa and the wellness area.
+And for those seeking a relaxing holiday at Premia in the Valle Antigorio, one can enjoy the Thermal spa centre and wellness area.

-The camellia, a decorative plant of Japanese origin, has found an ideal climate and soil for its growth on the shores of Lake Maggiore,.
-Planted for the first time in 1828 on Isola Madre thanks to the work of Milanese collectors, this flower has spread over the years throughout the lake area, offering many beautiful flowers in the gardens of villas and mansions.
+The camellia, a decorative plant of Japanese origin, finds an ideal climate and soil for growth on the shores of Lake Maggiore.
+Planted for the first time in 1828 on Isola Madre, thanks to the work of Milanese collectors, this flower has spread over the years throughout the entire lake area, beautifying the gardens of most villas and mansions.

-In the whole territory of Lake Maggiore, one can see this live flower and discover its many varieties.
-The camellia, also known as Queen of the Lake, is now a feature of these lands and many appointments are dedicated to her such as market shows, guided tours of the gardens of the villas and exhibitions
+In the entire territory of Lake Maggiore, one can admire this flower and discover its many varieties.
+The camellia, also known as Queen of the Lake, is now a characteristic feature of these lands and many appointments are dedicated to it, such as market shows, guided tours of the gardens of the villas and numerous exhibitions.

-In every old villa on Lake Maggiore, one can find camellia trees, planted in the nineteenth century, when the plant arrived at the peak of its success.
-Then a period of decline followed but in the second half of the twentieth century, many local botanists began to take an interest again in the cultivation of this plant.
+In every antique villa on Lake Maggiore, one will find secular camellia trees, planted in the nineteenth century, when the plant reached the peak of its success.
+A period of decline followed but in the second half of the twentieth century, many local botanists began to once again take interest in the cultivation of this plant.

-In Verbania. the Botanical Gardens of Villa Taranto certainly give hospitality to the colorful blooms of more than 400 varieties of camellias.
-Also in Verbania one can admire the giant camellia in the beautiful Villa San Remigio, on the hill of Castagnola,.
+In Verbania, the Botanical Gardens of Villa Taranto hosts the most colourful blossoming of the more than 400 varieties of camellias.
+In Verbania one can also admire the giant camellia in the beautiful Villa San Remigio, on the hill of Castagnola.

-Do not miss a visit to the beautiful garden of camellias on Isola Madre, the place which first gave shelter to this wonderful plant.
+No visit would be complete without a trip to the beautiful camellia garden on Isola Madre, the site which first hosted this wonderful plant.

-The beautiful and renowned Alpinia Botanical Garden is located in the town of Alpino, a pretty village situated between the towns of Stresa and Gignese.
-With its unique landscape, which ranges from the Borromean Gulf to the chain of the Swiss Alps, the Alpinia Gardens, from the mid-nineteenth century, became a tourist destination for many European aristocrats and artists who found inspiration for their works.
+The beautiful and renowned Alpinia Botanical Garden is situated in the gracious little town of Alpino, between the towns of Stresa and Gignese.
+Thanks to its exceptional panorama, which extends from the Borromean Gulf to the chain of the Swiss Alps, Alpino, from the mid-nineteenth century became an important tourist destination for many European aristocrats and artists who found inspiration for their works.